Digital platform implemented in 194 schools under cantonment boards | Education

 - India

-A digital platform has been implemented in 194 schools under the management of 62 cantonment boards across 15 states, the Defence Ministry said on Friday.
+A digital platform has been implemented in 194 schools under the management of 62 cantonment boards across 15 states, the Defence Ministry has said.

-This platform -- School Management System (SMS) -- is to enabling ''ease of living'' to the residents of cantonment areas, it said.
+This platform -- School Management System (SMS) -- is to enabling ''ease of living'' to the residents of cantonment areas, it said on Friday.

 ''A digital platform -- School Management System (SMS) has been implemented in 194 schools under the management of 62 cantonment boards across 15 states.
 The Directorate General of Defence Estate (DGDE), Ministry of Defence has developed the SMS in-house, benefiting 61,943 students and 1,965 teachers and catering to the residents of Cantonments and adjoining areas,'' it said.